rohanmaity123/docs/docs/admin-dashboards/flask-dashboard-light.md

 ## [Light Dashboard](https://www.creative-tim.com/product/light-bootstrap-dashboard)

 Light Bootstrap Dashboard is a Bootstrap4 admin dashboard template designed to be beautiful and simple.
 It is built on top of Bootstrap 4 and it is fully responsive.
 It comes with a big collection of elements that will offer you multiple possibilities to create the app that best fits your needs.
-It can be used to create admin panels, project management systems, web applications backend, CMS or CRM.
+It can be used to create admin panels, project management systems, web applications backend, CMS or CRM - provided by **[Creative-Tim](https://www.creative-tim.com?ref=appseed)**.

 <br />